Algo-Trading-Project/trading-bot/backtest/strategies/single_asset/README.md

     - param_names : Parameters of the trading strategy that will be optimized during backtesting.

     - output_names : Outputs of the trading strategy.
-Always has the values ['entries', 'exits'].
+Always has the values ['entries', 'exits'] by defualt but more outputs can be added.

 ## optimize_dict
 - A dictionary whose keys are the values in indicator_factory_dict['param_names'] and values are a list of values for that parameter to use in optimization.